JACoW-org/docs-ECRIS/docs/General/submission.md

 ---

 * **Contribution Type**: choose among the types available here.
-This may vary from conference to conference, but for IPACs it's normal to only being able to select Poster Presentations.
-The Scientific Programme Committee will eventually select Contributed Oral presentations from the submitted Poster presentations.
+This may vary from conference to conference, but for ECRISs it's normal to only being able to select Poster Presentations or Contributed Oral presentations.
   ![](./img/PresentationType.png)

 * **Comments**: this space is for any notes to the Scientific Secretariat possibly needed for this contribution